gutschilla/plug-session-memcached/README.md

 TCP overhead) but for generall purpose it's very fast and should not be a bottleneck.

-Memcached service doesn't go away with you application.
+Memcached service doesn't go away with your application.
 A thing that certainly often happens in development.
-If you really watt to, you can delete all your data just be restarting memcached.
+If you really want to, you can delete all your data just be restarting memcached.
 ETS or DETS would give you more options on what data to delete.

 All in all, storing session data in memcached seems to me like the best fit.